airswap/airswap-protocols/tools/subgraph/README.md

 ## Deploying to hosted service
 1. Authenticate with ` graph auth https://api.thegraph.com/deploy/ <ACCESS_TOKEN>`
 1. In another window and within `airswap-protocols`, run `yarn test`
-1. From `airswap-protocols/tools/subgraph` run `yarn prepare:mainnet && yarn codegen && yarn remove-local; yarn create-local; yarn deploy`
+1. From `airswap-protocols/tools/subgraph` run `yarn prepare:mainnet && yarn codegen && yarn remove-local; yarn create-local; yarn deploy:mainnet --access-token <access_token>`
 1. Wait for the hosted service to index the blockchain (this can take anywhere from minutes to hours)
 1. Run queries against the endpoint at the end of the previous step